n scale

 dt&i cabooses + gtw bonus

 The pictures on this page show a couple of my custom DT&I cabooses.
-Disclaimer: I am not a DT&I purist and I had to use the numbers that were available on my last decal sheet - so I am fairly certain that the road numbers probably don't match the prototypes.
-My goal here was just to add a couple DT&I cabooses to my roster to complement my DT&I GP35s.
+I am not a DT&I purist, but after originally numbering these with whatever I had on my last decal sheet I have since stripped these down and swapped out the numbers and added a compass herald to better match the prototypes.
+My goal was to add a couple DT&I cabooses to my roster to complement my DT&I GP35s, so I figured I might as well try to get the paint schemes and numbers correct.

 I did do a little research to find photos of DT&I cabs in service as of the mid-late 1970s and early 1980s, and the blank-out window patterns and paint schemes reasonably seem to match what I found on-line.
 Decals were once again made by SoliDesign, and the scratch-built cupolas are explained in detail at my main "how-to" page where I show how I went about creating Wabash-style AA, DT&I, N&W, and M&LS cabooses.

-#112 is fresh out of the paint shop and posed on a spur track of my old AA layout, circa 2010 or 2011, with the image captured by an older digital camera using a bright flash.
+#125 is fresh out of the paint shop and posed in front of a depot on my display layout, circa 2025, with the image captured by current iPhone camera using room lighting.

-#107 is not so fresh out of the paint shop, as I applied some light weathering - and this image was captured in different lighting conditions on my recently-completed display layout.
+#123 is not so fresh out of the paint shop, as I applied some light weathering - this image was also captured on my display layout with my iPhone.

-Believe it or not, these were both hand-painted with the same bottle of Floquil caboose red... but #107 had a dark gray primer and #112 used light gray.
-Just to show the difference that primer, paint, and photo lighting can make in how a model looks!
+Believe it or not, these were both hand-painted with the same bottle of Floquil caboose red... but #123 had a dark gray primer and #125 used light gray.
+Just to show the difference that primer, paint, and lighting can make in how a model looks!

-I found a suitable decal set and used prototype pictures as a guide to add another unique caboose to my roster - which of course will now require the acquisition of GTW motive power for it to make any sense on or near my layout.
+I found a suitable decal set for this project at K4-Decals and used prototype pictures as a guide to add another unique caboose to my roster - which of course will now require the acquisition of GTW motive power for it to make any sense on or near my layout.
 But that's why model railroading is fun!